triggermesh/docs/docs/targets/mongodb.md

 **Insert**

-Insert data and overwrite the default  collection and database set at the spec.
+Insert data and overwrite the collection and database set at the spec.

 | Name  |  Type |  Comment |
 |---|---|---|